Skip to content

 • Identification: predictors.classifier.MosquitoClassifier

-• Purpose: Classifies mosquito species from an image using a pre-trained FastAI model.
+• Purpose: Classifies mosquito species from an image using pluggable backend implementations (PyTorch/FastAI or ONNX).

 • Interfaces (Provided):

-• predict_batch(self, input_data_batch: list[Any], show_progress: bool = False, **kwargs: Any) -> list[ClassificationPredictionType]: Classifies a batch of images.
+• predict_batch(self, input_data_batch: list[np.ndarray], show_progress: bool = False, **kwargs: Any) -> list[ClassificationPrediction]: Enhanced batch processing.

 • get_species_names(self) -> list[str]: Gets a sorted list of all species names known to the classifier.